quintanillach/cheeky-git-180/README.md

-# mssa-ct1-quintanilla
+# MSSA Programming Portfolio

-## Purpose

-	This repository contains sample programs for my coding portfolio.
-This portfolio is intended to demonstrate my knowledge of the C# programming language and depict my progression during the 16-week course.
+A repository intended to demonstrate my knowledge of the C# programming language and depict my progression through the 16-week course.

-	The Microsoft Systems and Software Academy (MSSA) is a course which offers transitioning servicemembers and veterans an opportunity

 ## Project Tasks: